kyma-project/istio/docs/user/operation-guides/02-30-enable-istio-access-logs.md

         - providers:
           - name: stdout-json
     ```
-6. Replace `{YOUR_LABEL}` with the workload's label.
+6. Replace `{YOUR_LABEL}` with the workloads' label and `{YOUR_NAMESPACE}` with the name of the workloads' namespace.
 7. Select **Create**.

 #### **kubectl**
-1. Export the name of the workload's namespace and its label as environment variables:
+1. Export the name of the workloads' namespace and its label as environment variables:

     ```bash
     export YOUR_NAMESPACE={NAMESPACE_NAME}